Joey's Pub Darjeeling

 There is only one large room in the pub.
 At one end of the room is the bar counter with a few tall bar stools.
 Puran himself serves drinks at the bar.
 On both sides of the room there are tables with cushioned chairs laid out.
 The wooden walls have nicely framed pictures hanging from several places.
 In one corner of the front bar there is a TV running a sports channel.
 Overall the ambience is charming and simple yet having an old classy touch.

 In one occasion the power went off (this is not uncommon in Darjeeling) and it was dark inside for a minute and we couldn't see anything around.
 I was wondering what kind of backup power they would have.
 The staff quickly lit up several candles, placed them on empty soda bottles and put them at different corners of the room.
 The candle lit room was looking magical.
 I heard the Swiss man sitting next to me saying "let it be like this.... we don't want the lights back".

 You will meet people from different walks of life here.
 This bustling pub is always full of foreigners.
 Once I met a young man Alex who came to Darjeeling from Australia.
 He took a break for a while and was teaching students in a school which is part of Dali Monastery

 .
 For him, Joey's Pub had become an inevitable week-end obsession.

-I asked Puran some of the great memories about the Pub.
+I asked Puran to share some of the great memories of the Pub.
 He wondered for a while and said there have been so many that it's difficult for him to keep a track of all.
 And then he went on recapturing some of them ...
-Joey's pub has been featured in a film of the great musician and film director Anjan Dutta who happens to be his friend.
+Joey's pub has been featured in a film of the musician and film director Anjan Dutta who happens to be his friend.